Arts and crafts

 Batik is a "wax resist" process for making designs on fabric.
 Hot wax is applied to portions of the fabric and penetrates the cloth.
 After the wax dries, dye is applied to the fabric, by painting it on or by immersing the fabric into a vat of dye.
 The wax prevents the dye from spreading to those areas of the fabric that have been waxed.

 Designs may involve one color or many colors depending upon the number of times the hot wax is applied and the cloth is dipped into different colored dye baths.
+The photos below will help give you an idea of the many looks of batik.

 The basics on how to make batik

-© Buffy Robinson
+Lancashire Rose by Buffy Robinson

 Applying the batik wax

 There are different methods of applying the wax to the fabric.
-The traditional tool is the tjanting (also spelled "canting" although pronounced "chanting").
-Here are photos of two of mine.
+The traditional tool is the tjanting (also spelled “canting” although pronounced “chanting”).

 To use the tjanting, fill the bowl or hole with hot wax.
 Tip the tjanting forward to start the wax seeping through the funnel or needle.
 Control the wax flow by tipping your hand forward and back.

-Other ways to apply the wax onto the fabric include painting the wax on with a brush or applying the hot wax to a precarved block and stamping the fabric.
+Other ways to apply the wax onto the fabric include painting the wax on with a brush or applying the hot wax to a pre-carved block and stamping the fabric.

 Depending upon your design, you may want to wax large areas of the fabric or perhaps just create some fine lines.
 The point to remember is that you must cover everything that you do not want to be colored in the upcoming dye bath.